 How Gibbs Wright can help

 Dissolution of a partnership can be complex.
 If you’re involved in a partnership dispute or are considering dissolving a partnership, we recommend that you seek legal advice.
-Contact Gibbs Wright Litigation Lawyers for a free and confidential initial consultation to discuss your legal rights and obligations.
+Contact Gibbs Wright Litigation Lawyers for a confidential initial consultation to discuss your legal rights and obligations.